hossana1/TECHNOVA-Banking-Dashboard-Insights/README.md

 Substantial disparity highlights the need for gender-specific strategies in marketing, financing, and customer service.

 ### 📈 Recommendations to Enhance Growth
-1. Capitalize on High-Income Customers
+1. Capitalize on High-Income Customers,
 Why: The top 10 customers (e.g., Emma, Lucas) account for disproportionately high income.

 ##### Action: